emaphp/eMapper/README.md

 --------------------

 <br/>
 *eMapper* allows to associate the value of a given column to a type handler created by the user.
 To add a user-defined type is necessary to implement a type handler that extends the *eMapper\Type\TypeHandler* class.
 Our handler must then implement the **setParameter** and **getValue** methods, which insert a value ​​into a query and read from a column respectively.
 Next examples will introduce an user-defined type handler designed to store and retrieve instances of the *Acme\RGBColor* class.
-This class represents an RGB color, holding the red, green and blue components.
+This class represents a RGB color, holding the red, green and blue components.

 ```php
 namespace Acme\Type;